liuchengtian/SE568/README.md

 packages will be installed automatically.

-Stock information is stored in data/.csv files.
+Stock information is stored in data/ticker_type.csv files.

+Database can be accessed through endpoint se568.csfmbtsxk6dc.us-east-2.rds.amazonaws.com with username = admin and password = password.